Hanmer Springs Activities Attractions Travel Guide Weather

 8. St James Walkway

-if you want to go on a spectacular walk in New Zealand, t his may be a fantastic opportunity!
+if you want to go on a spectacular walk in New Zealand, this may be a fantastic opportunity!
 The St James Walkway is a 66-kilometer 4-5-day trip that is appropriate for both novice and expert hikers.
 The path passes through vast stretches of pastoral terrain, beech woodland, sub-alpine tussock habitats, and mountain panoramas.
 Along the route, stay in Department of Conservation huts, which cost roughly NZ$15 per person per night.
 The track is one-way, although the Boyle River Outdoor Education Centre offers shuttle services to the track for roughly NZ$30.

 Hagley Park and the Botanic Gardens